Power Time of the Day — A Method to Boost Your Productivity 3-5 Times

 Over time, I saw participants in my courses — Wolves and Dolphins — transform into Bears and Lions, with Bears often becoming Lions.
 This shift is largely due to bringing order to their lives and psychological maturity.
 The biological chronotype, which seemed inherent from birth, became less defining.

 Interestingly, this approach should be widely known and applied at every step.
-Yet, I hardly know anyone who consciously works with blocks daily (except for the participants of my Mindful Life Workshop).
+Yet, I hardly know anyone who consciously works with blocks daily (except for the participants of my courses).

 Occasionally, I come across information online about biological prime time or the most productive time.